 Full-time DAY students carrying 12-18 credits are charged the same full-time rate regardless of the program of study.
 An overload charge will be assessed for every credit over 18 credits in a semester.
 Professional Studies students enrolled in a combination of day and evening courses for 12 or more credits will be charged the full-time day rate.
-Students can view their semester charges/ credits, and make payments, on their MY LEDGER in MyRiv.
-Students, parents and guardians can make payments and/or sign up for a payment plan via the payment portal on the
+Students can view their semester charges/ credits, and make payments, on their Colleague Self-Service Rivier Account.
+Parents and guardians can make payments and/or sign up for a payment plan via the payment portal on the Rivier University Touchnet Site.